NOVELny Program History

 NOVELny helps close the digital divide by making electronic and digital information accessible via the local library as well as remote locations such as home, school or office.
 This means that all New Yorkers, regardless of economics, geographic isolation or disabilities have access to the information they need.

-Origins and Component Parts
+Origins and Components

 The Board of Regents, at their July 13, 2000, meeting, adopted the Final Report of the Regents Commission on Library Services, Meeting the Needs of all New Yorkers: Library Service in the New Century, as Regents policy.
 Recommendation 1 in this report is to: "Create NOVEL, the New York Online Virtual Electronic Library, to deliver high-quality, reliable digital information to all New Yorkers."